 Sepsis can be caused by any type of infection: bacterial, viral, fungal, or even parasitic.
 Sepsis prevention is only possible by preventing infections with good and consistent hygiene and avoiding people with infections.
 Other infections can be prevented through the use of vaccinations.

 Viral infections, such as influenza (the flu) and chicken pox, are caused by viruses.
 Viruses are microscopic organisms that must live inside a living host, such as humans.
 Although each virus is different, viruses generally don’t survive for long outside the host.

 Visit Sepsis and Prevention: Vaccinations to learn more about vaccines, how they work, and why they are important.

 Caring for wounds

 Every cut, scrape, or break in the skin – including surgical incisions – can allow bacteria to enter your body that could cause an infection.
-For this reason, it’s essential that all wounds be cleaned as quickly as possible and be kept clean as they heal.
+For this reason, it’s infection prevention begins with ensuring that all wounds be cleaned as quickly as possible and be kept clean as they heal.
 They should also be monitored for signs of an infection.